csillaout/fastapi_udemy/README.md

   def blog_type(type: BlogType):
   return {'message': f"Blog type: {type}"}

-- query parameters: everything you write fater the / separated by ? and & (any function not part of the path are query parameters) it can be page_size, page
+- query parameters: everything you write after the / separated by ? and & (any function not part of the path are query parameters) it can be page_size, page
   @app.get('/blog/all')